MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

     * Log in to the Console with the admin user ID and password specified in step 3 or step 10.

 ## Deploying {{ site.data.keys.mf_server }} on clusters of WebSphere Application Server Network Deployment servers
 You can use a predefined template to deploy {{ site.data.keys.mf_server }} on clusters of WebSphere  Application Server Network Deployment servers.
-This application pattern template does not support token licensing.
+This {{ site.data.keys.mf_system_pattern_short }} template does not support token licensing.

 This procedure involves uploading certain artifacts to IBM  PureApplication  System such as the required application and adapter.
 Before you begin, ensure that the artifacts are available for upload.

-If you are running the System Monitoring for WebSphere Application Server shared service, the {{ site.data.keys.product_adj }} runtime environment might fail to start correctly when you deploy the pattern.
+If you are running the System Monitoring for WebSphere Application Server shared service, the {{ site.data.keys.product }} runtime environment might fail to start correctly when you deploy the pattern.
 If possible, stop the shared service before you continue with this procedure.
 If you cannot stop the shared service, you might need to restart the {{ site.data.keys.product }} runtime from the WebSphere Application Server administrative console to fix the problem.
-For more information, see [{{ site.data.keys.product_adj }} runtime synchronization limitation with WebSphere Application Server Network Deployment](#mobilefirst-runtime-synchronization-limitation-with-websphere-application-server-network-deployment).
+For more information, see [{{ site.data.keys.product }} runtime synchronization limitation with WebSphere Application Server Network Deployment](#mobilefirst-foundation-runtime-synchronization-limitation-with-websphere-application-server-network-deployment).

 **Important token licensing restriction:** This pattern template does not support token licensing.
 You must be using perpetual licensing when you deploy patterns based on the {{ site.data.keys.product }} (WAS ND) pattern template.

 Some parameters of script packages in the template are configured with recommended values and are not covered in this topic.
 For fine-tuning purposes, see more information about all the parameters of script packages in [Script packages for {{ site.data.keys.mf_server }}](#script-packages-for-mobilefirst-server).

-For more information about the composition and configuration options of the predefined template that is used in this procedure, see [{{ site.data.keys.product }} (WAS ND) template](#mobilefirst-platform-was-nd-template).
+For more information about the composition and configuration options of the predefined template that is used in this procedure, see [{{ site.data.keys.product }} (WAS ND) template](#mobilefirst-foundation-was-nd-template).

 1. Create a pattern from the predefined template:
     * In the IBM PureApplication System dashboard, click **Patterns → Virtual System Patterns**.
 The Virtual System Patterns page opens.
-    * On the **Virtual System Patterns** page, click **Create New**, and then in the pop-up window, select **{{ site.data.keys.product }} (WAS ND)** from the list of predefined templates.
+    * On the **Virtual System Patterns** page, click **Create New**, and then in the pop-up window, select **MobileFirst Platform (WAS ND)** from the list of predefined templates.
 If the name is only partially visible due to its length, you can confirm that the correct template is selected by viewing its description on the **More information** tab.
     * In the **Name** field, provide a name for the pattern.
     * In the **Version** field, specify the version number of the pattern.
     * Click **Start Building**.
-2. Mandatory for AIX : In IBM PureApplication System running on Power , the {{ site.data.keys.product }} DB node needs to use the AIX-specific add-on component "Default AIX add disk" to replace the "Default add disk" component in the template to support the jfs2 file system:
+2. Mandatory for AIX : In IBM PureApplication System running on Power , the MobileFirst Platform DB node needs to use the AIX-specific add-on component "Default AIX add disk" to replace the "Default add disk" component in the template to support the jfs2 file system:
-    * In the Pattern Builder, select the **{{ site.data.keys.product }} DB** node.
+    * In the Pattern Builder, select the **MobileFirst Platform DB** node.
-    * Click the **Add a Component Add-on** button (the button is visible above the component box when you hover the cursor over the **{{ site.data.keys.product }} DB** node).
+    * Click the **Add a Component Add-on** button (the button is visible above the component box when you hover the cursor over the **MobileFirst Platform DB** node).
     * From the **Add Add-ons** list, select **Default AIX add disk**.
-The component is added as the lowest component of the {{ site.data.keys.product }} DB node.
+The component is added as the lowest component of the MobileFirst Platform DB node.
     * Select the **Default AIX add disk** component and specify the following attributes:
         * **DISK_SIZE_GB:** Storage size (measured in GB) to be extended to the DB server.
 Example value: **10**.
         * **FILESYSTEM_TYPE:** Supported file system in AIX.
 Default value: **jfs2**.
-        * **MOUNT_POINT:** Align with the attribute **Mount point for instance owner** in the Database Server component in the {{ site.data.keys.product }} DB node.
+        * **MOUNT_POINT:** Align with the attribute **Mount point for instance owner** in the Database Server component in the MobileFirst Platform DB node.
 Example value: **/dbinst**.
         * **VOLUME_GROUP:** Example value: **group1**.
 Contact your IBM PureApplication System administrator for the correct value.
-    * In the {{ site.data.keys.product }} DB node, select the **Default add disk** component, and then click the bin icon to delete it.
+    * In the MobileFirst Platform DB node, select the **Default add disk** component, and then click the bin icon to delete it.
     * Save the pattern.
 3. Optional: Configure {{ site.data.keys.mf_server }} administration.
 You can skip this step if you want to specify the user credential with {{ site.data.keys.mf_server }} administration privilege later during the pattern deployment configuration phase in step 9.
 To specify it now, complete these steps:

     > **Note:** If you want to configure administration security with an LDAP server, you need to supply additional LDAP information.
 For more information, see [Configuring {{ site.data.keys.product_adj }} administration security with an external LDAP repository](#configuring-mobilefirst-administration-security-with-an-external-ldap-repository).
-    * In the {{ site.data.keys.mf_server }} node, click the **MFP Server Administration** component.
+    * In the MobileFirst Platform Server node, click the **MFP Server Administration** component.
 The properties of the selected component are displayed next to the canvas.
     * Next to the **admin_user** and **admin_password** fields, click the Delete button to clear their pattern level parameter settings.
     * In the **admin_user** and **admin\_password** fields, specify the administration user name and password.
     * If you use token licensing to license {{ site.data.keys.product }}, complete the following fields.
 If you do not use token licensing, leave these fields blank.